This post may contain affiliate links, view our disclaimer for details.

 This vegan french toast also freezes well!
 Wrap the slices well in plastic wrap or a freezer bag and store in the freezer for up to 3 months.

-three slices of vegan french toast made with JUST egg topped with raspberries on a white plate.
+slices of vegan french toast made with JUST egg.

 vegan french toast tips & tricks